Boyd Gaming's business model is buoyed by the US public's

 Downtown Las Vegas, Midwest and South, Peninsula, and Borgata.

-Its Las Vegas Locals segment accounted for more than 20% of
+Its Las Vegas Locals segment accounted for 28% of revenue during

-revenue during fiscal 2014.
-It consists of six casinos which
+fiscal 2015.
+It consists of six casinos which include Gold Coast

-include Gold Coast Hotel and Casino; The Orleans Hotel and Casino;
+Hotel and Casino; The Orleans Hotel and Casino; Sam's Town Hotel

-Sam's Town Hotel and Gambling Hall, and Suncoast Hotel and
+and Gambling Hall, and Suncoast Hotel and Casino.

 The company's Midwest and South properties consist of four